SmartScan — Pegasus, Predator & Graphite Detection via Network Forensics

 Engine Technology Stack

-Zeek 8.0 Network Monitor
+Network Traffic Monitor

 TLS/JA4 Fingerprinting